NoahRic/blog/README.markdown

 These are source files for the posts on [my blog](http://blogs.msdn.com/noahric).
-The source is written using vim and markdown.
+The source is written in markdown, using the [markdown mode plugin](http://github.com/noahric/markdownmode) I wrote for Visual Studio.